xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 NEW-OPS-REQ-CLIENT-TOOLS:
 : Focus on tooling is needed, especially on the client side.

-### Libraries

-NEW-OPS-REQ-IETF-TOOLS
-: Ease exposure of libraries and host tools (e.g., `yangkit`) to ease integration.

 ## New Service Approaches

 The virtualization trend hava made posible to dynamically instantiate Service Functions (SFs) in distributed compute facilities in the form of virtual machines or containers, as micro-services.
 The instantiation of the SFs is governed by cloud management systems, as it is the connectivity among the different instances or micro-services.
 That connectivity is typically realized by using overlay mechanisms, without any further interaction with the network.
 However, this appraoch seems to be insuficient for future services demanding stringent requirements in terms of Service Level Objectives (SLOs).

-The distinct approaches followed in both the compute and the network environments makes necessary to define suitable mechanism for enabling an efficient interplay, while highly automating the overall service delivery procedure.
+The distinct approaches followed in both the compute and the network environments makes necessary to define suitable mechanisms for enabling an efficient interplay, while highly automating the overall service delivery procedure.

-## The Network Becomes Consumable

-Network connectivity can support tailored services in terms of SLOs, for instance, by means of Network Slice Services {{?RFC9543}}.
-This approach of "consuming" the network flexibly and dynamically is made possible by enabling means of exposing network capabilities to either internal or external applications.
-Then, network management is no longer limited to collect network status information, but it should be now extended to permit the exposure of resources, capabilities, functionality, and associated information (e.g., inventory based data).

 ## Many Solutions for the Same Problem, but Lack of Clear Applicably Guidance